Daily News (Wahpeton)

-The Daily News is a newspaper published daily, except Monday and Saturday, in Wahpeton, Richland County, North Dakota.
+The Daily News (formally known was Wahpeton Daily News) is a newspaper published daily, except Monday and Saturday, in Wahpeton, Richland County, North Dakota.
 Its readers are the communities of Wahpeton and Breckenridge, Wilkin County, Minnesota.
 The newspaper was founded in 1971 and is owned by Wick Communications.
-It had a daily print circulation of 2,199 in 2019.
+It had a daily print circulation of 1,832 in 2021.
 The newspaper also has a digital website and presence on Facebook.